annaandmandy/LLMPlatform/README.md

 ## Project Overview

 This platform consists of two main components:
-1. **FastAPI Backend** - Handles LLM queries via LiteLLM and stores all interactions in MongoDB
+1. **FastAPI Backend** - Handles LLM queries and stores all interactions in MongoDB
 2. **Next.js Frontend** - Provides an interactive UI for users to query LLMs and automatically tracks user behavior

 ### Architecture